-For example, in one 2015 report assessing hospital conditions of people living with HIV in Myanmar and Cambodia, it was found that some patients were relegated to segregated waiting areas and bed spaces after their status was discovered.69
+For example, a 2015 report assessing hospital conditions of people living with HIV in Myanmar and Cambodia found some patients were relegated to segregated waiting areas and bed spaces after their status was discovered.91

-The same report also discovered much more serious allegations by women living with HIV who were forced by healthcare providers into making sterilisation a condition for accessing pregnancy-related services.
-In one instance in the city of Yangon, they also found that one woman was sterilised without her knowledge or consent.70
+The same report also presented more serious allegations, made by women living with HIV, who were forced by healthcare providers into making sterilisation a condition for accessing pregnancy-related services.
+In one instance in the city of Yangon, they also found that one woman was sterilised without her knowledge or consent.92

-Myanmar is a UNAIDS fast-track country with a severe epidemic.
 Historically, the private sector – through international and local NGOs – has played a major role in service delivery.
-The current national strategic plan (NSP III 2016-2020) is focused on the development of sustainable partnerships which calls for the public and private sector, and communities to jointly design, deliver, monitor and evaluate services.
+Myanmar’s National Strategic Plan is focused on the development of sustainable partnerships which call for the public and private sector and communities to collaborate to design, deliver, monitor and evaluate services.

-The decreasing trend in external funding for HIV in Myanmar continues.
-In 2015, the Government of Australia withdrew support to the health sector and in 2017, the 3MDG Fund wound up, leaving a large gap in resources for HIV prevention, particularly for one of the most key affected populations: people who inject drugs.
+Despite the reliance on external funds, international donor support for Myanmar’s HIV response is decreasing.
+In 2015 the Government of Australia withdrew support and in 2017 the 3MDG Fund wound up, leaving a large gap in resources for HIV prevention, particularly for people who inject drugs, one of the most key affected populations.

-In 2018, increased financial commitments and management responsibility from the Government to a more integrated HIV response and a rapid expansion of services have also raised concerns about how to optimise resources and bridge gaps in service quality.
-Successful implementation requires an increase in national resources that is beyond the capacity of the Government and donor commitments.71
+In 2018, the government’s increased financial commitments and management responsibility to a more integrated HIV response and a rapid expansion of services also raised concerns about how to optimise resources and bridge gaps in service quality.
+Successful implementation requires an increase in national resources that is beyond the capacity of the government and donor commitments.99

 [Myanmar is] a country where only 60% of people living with HIV can access treatment; WHO describe universal access to treatment as minimum 80% coverage.
 It’s a heavily resource-constrained setting and there isn’t the capacity to deliver PrEP appropriately.